 Are you fluent or semi-fluent in German, French or Spanish?
 Enrolling as a Peer Language Facilitator can be a great resumé-builder - and elective units toward your major!

-Students will be chosen to participate in this special studies course by Dr. Robert Train, director of the Language and Culture Learning Center, through interview and/or recommendation based on:
+Students will be chosen to participate in the Peer Language Facilitator program through interview and/or recommendation based on:

 1) their demonstrated native or advanced competence in spoken and written Spanish, French or German;

 2) advanced standing (junior or senior having taken at least 3 courses at 300-level, or equivalent);

 3) academic achievement (GPA courses in 300-level courses and above in the language); and

 4) interest in teaching.